 There is plenty to do in Dallas’s twin city of Fort Worth.
 From visiting the Stockyards to Sundance Square, there are plenty of experiences for the entire family.
 Walking along the red-brick streets, people-watching will keep visitors busy for hours.
 The cattle drives are held daily at 11:30 a.m. and 4 p.m. along Exchange Avenue in the Stockyards National Historic District.
 Fort Worth is a perfect day trip from Dallas.
 Kids will love the Fort Worth Museum of Science and History (fwmuseum.org).
 The world-renowned Kimbell Art Museum ( kimbellart.org) that displays art from antiquity to modern times and the Fort Worth Modern Art Museum that presents modern art in a gorgeous setting.
 You will need more than one weekend to get through everything Fort Worth has to offer.
 Don’t miss the Japanese gardens, it is one of the best place to see cherry blossoms in DFW.

 Glen Rose is best known as the home of Fossil Rim, a 1650-acre wildlife preserve with over 100 exotic, threatened and endangered animals that roam freely in the Wildlife Center pastures.
 The self-drive through the preserve is up to 9.5 miles long and can take three hours to complete – it is an unique Safari experience in the Southwest.
 Glen Rose is also home to some excellent golf courses, good bluegrass music, and Dinosaur Valley State Park where you can hike and bike on scenic trails.
-Long ago, dinosaurs left footprints in the mud at the edge of an ancient ocean.
-Today, you can walk in their tracks in the bed of the Paluxy River at this Texas State Park.
+At the Dinosaur valley State Park you can trace the footprints left by dinosaurs in the bed of the Paluxy River in what is believed to be the edge of an ancient ocean million of years ago.

 Ennis known as “The Bluebonnet City” has some of the best bluebonnet patches and is only a 45 minutes away depending on traffic.
 Come Spring the Ennis Garden Club details out the best wildflower viewing areas for the eager photographers, making it easy to find those photo spots.
 Ennis is the best place to take photos of Bluebonnets, the Texas State flower.
 Ennis is also home to the Texas Motorplex, drawing in annual crowds in over 500,000 fans, it is one of the finest racetracks in the nation.
 Races are held almost every weekend from February to November.